stellardreams/stellardreams.github.io/_posts/2020-09-08-Some-Topics-to-Ponder-About.md

 - Drake's equation (I'd need to refresh my memory on this subject.
 I made a video once where I broke down the equation from Wikipedia.
 Just to wrap my mind around it.
 Nothing fancy)
 - Fermi's paradox.
 - Transcension hypothesis.
 - Prospect of extra dimensions.
 (I am not very conversant with string theory.
 But it's interesting to ponder how reality may be structured.
-To build testable structures, only to find out that there is so much more to discovery beyond a certain scale.)
+To build testable structures.
+Only to find out that there is so much more to discover, beyond a certain scale.)
 - Mindfiles and psychological continuity.
 - Ethics involving the safeguarding of mind-files.
 The rights of mind-files.
 - Ethics involving cloning.